tauri-apps/tauri/examples/run-iteration/README.md

-# Hello World Example
+# Run Iteration Example

-To execute run the following on the root directory of the repository: `cargo run --example helloworld`.
+To execute run the following on the root directory of the repository: `cargo run --example run-iteration`.